 Catherine has worked in the heritage sector for 22 years.
 She worked for Portsmouth and Birmingham City Councils Planning Departments before moving back home to Newcastle to work for English Heritage.
 Here she mainly worked on regeneration schemes and the design of new development in historic areas, leading the Development Management Team in the North East.
 Having studied Town Planning with Urban Design she has a strong interest in urbanism and making new development work well in historic places.
 At Historic England, Catherine is Planning Director for the North East and North West, leading the teams in providing advice, grants and support for those engaged with constructively managing the historic environment.

-The course fee for two days is £370, to include all tuition, lunch and daily refreshments as well as travel to and from the site visit on day 2.
+The course fee for two days is £370, to include all tuition, lunch and daily refreshments.

-If you choose to cancel your place within 28 days of the event we will not refund any costs, if cancelled earlier than this we will provide a full refund of £370.
+Our finance department will use the details in this booking form to raise an invoice for your course fee, which can be paid by credit card or BACS.
+If payment is not received within 7 days your place will not be confirmed and can be given away.
+If you choose to cancel your place within 28 days of the event we will not refund any costs.
+If cancelled earlier than this we will provide a full refund of £370.